The Modern Survival Guide #100

 There is a reasonable chance that you, or at least someone you know, either started out in poverty or will become poor at some point in your life.
 This is the first time in recent history that the trend line has been for people to do worse than their parents.
 Take that seriously, because all of us are just a few life events away from poverty the way things are currently set up.
 And let’s go ahead and dispel a popular middle-class myth while we’re at it: the majority people who are in poverty are working.

-So let’s be brutally honest for a moment here — America is not kind to poor people.
+Let’s be brutally honest for a moment here — America is not kind to poor people.
 Not even slightly.
 We actively discriminate against and punish poor people on a regular basis, and justify it with the laughably false narrative that good people succeed.
 And on top of that, one of the most unkind things that America does to poor people is to fill their ears with the message that if you just work a little harder, a few more hours, if you just impress your boss a bit, you’ll get out of poverty.

 This is balls-out blatantly untrue.
-If you are a WalMart stocker, you can work as hard are you like, and you will never advance.
+If you are a Walmart stocker, you can work as hard as you like, and you will never advance.
 If you are a supermarket cashier, you can pull all the shifts you want, and you will never advance.
 Not through hard work alone.
 That’s because — and this is important — most businesses are not incentivized to give hard workers promotions.
 They want you to stay in that slot, working hard.
 Good low-level workers are extremely hard to find.

 Living in working poverty therefore becomes a balancing act.
 One the one hand, you have to survive.
 On the other hand, you have to find some way to change your situation enough to get out of poverty.